JoneYu45/Regularized_S-map_Python/README.md

 How to prepare the input time-series data?

-Please refer to the csv files in the directory "input".
+Please refer to the csv files in the Input folder.
 Three demo files are provided.
-In each input file, the columns represent the OTU numbers, the rows represent the time points, and the values in the table represent the relative abundance of an OTU at a time point.
+In each input file, the columns represent OTU numbers, the rows represent time points, and the values represent the relative abundance of an OTU at a time point.

 How to create the Jacobian matrix?
 How to evulate the Jacobian matrix inference?